mapbox/cheap-ruler/README.md

 #### distance(a, b)

 Given two points of the form `[x, y]`, returns the distance.
-Typically within 0.1% of `turf.distance` values but 20–25 times faster.
+Typically within 0.1% of `turf.distance` values (on small distances and far away from poles), but 20–25 times faster.

 #### lineDistance(points)